National Union of Healthcare Workers

-National Union of Healthcare Workers (NUHW) is an American labor union based in Emeryville, California, that represents 19,000 healthcare workers in California.
-It was formed in 2009 after a split with the SEIU United Healthcare Workers West.
+National Union of Healthcare Workers (NUHW) is an American labor union based in Emeryville, California.
+It was formed in 2009 after a split with SEIU United Healthcare Workers West following that local's placement in trusteeship by the Service Employees International Union (SEIU).
+In its annual filing for fiscal year 2025, NUHW reported 18,752 members to the Office of Labor-Management Standards of the U.S. Department of Labor.